 Tokyo Milk Cheese Factory should be your go-to for cheesy desserts, with the softest milk cheesecake you’ve ever had, and a range of amazing cheese-infused cookies!
 With a number of milk and cheese products, there are a few branches throughout Tokyo if you want to find your new favorite cheese.

-Japan is famous for inventing all kinds of uncharted Japanese and Western-style foods combinations.
+Japan is famous for inventing all kinds of uncharted Japanese and Western-style food combinations.
 For a more everyday kind of cheesy fix in Tokyo, many dishes come with a cheese option.
-For example, some cheese oozing out of a fluffy omurice (an omelette over rice) or inside a hamburger meat patty (called a “hamburg” in Japanese), is a delicious addition to some more standard food fares.
+For example, some cheese oozing out of a fluffy omurice (an omelet over fried rice) or inside a hamburger meat patty (called a “hamburg” in Japanese), is a delicious addition to some more standard food fares.

 If you want to add some cheese to a Japanese dish, Hiroshima-style okonomiyaki (a layered style of savory Japanese pancake) matches perfectly with a big dose of cheese melted on the top.
 Or, perhaps a big bowl of Tomato Ramen from the Taiyo no Tomatomen chain, topped with a generous cheese mound, this might do the trick to satisfy your cheesy needs.
 Otherwise, adding cheese to a regular gyudon beef bowl or to some Japanese curry is delicious too.
 If you can handle spicy foods, you can also try some cheesy Korean cuisine in Shin-Okubo, Tokyo’s resident Little Korean Town.